-The Graduate Bible (Master of Arts in Religion) Program of Pacific Islands University exists to be the leading provider of theologically trained leaders to the churches of Micronesia and a key developer of effective missionaries to the unreached peoples of Southeast Asia.
+The Graduate Bible Programs of Pacific Islands University exist to be the leading provider of theologically trained leaders to the churches of Micronesia and a key developer of effective missionaries to the unreached peoples of Southeast Asia.
 This dual mission is accomplished by providing a devotionally centered, biblically solid, theologically informed, and practically focused foundation for ministry.

-To help students solidify and nurture their personal relationship with Jesus Christ.
+1. To help students solidify and nurture their personal relationship with Jesus Christ.
 2. To equip students with the tools necessary to properly interpret the Scriptures.
 3. To train students to think theologically.
 4. To provide students with the tools necessary to carry out practical ministry.
-5. To prepare students to serve their local church.
-6. To enable students to carry out cross-cultural ministry to unreached people.
+5. To provide an environment in which students will build lifelong relationships with faculty mentors and church leaders from other cultures.
+6. To prepare students to serve their local church.
+7 To enable students to carry out cross-cultural ministry to unreached people.

-MASTER OF ARTS IN RELIGION
+MASTER OF ARTS IN RELIGION (MAR)

-The Master of Arts in Religion is an introductory seminary degree providing an in-depth study of the Scriptures and the essential truths of the Christian message.
+The Master of Arts in Religion (MAR) is an introductory seminary degree providing an in-depth study of the Scriptures and the essential truths of the Christian message.
 The program is profitable for Christian educators, staff pastors, and for informed lay leaders desiring a scriptural undergirding for service in a supportive role in a local church or other ministry.

-A student shall complete a minimum of 30 graduate credits towards his or her seminary degree at PIES.
+A student shall complete a minimum of 30 graduate credits towards his or her MAR degree at PIES.
 Unless otherwise noted all classes are 3-semester hours of credit.